cloudera/hue/docs/docs-site/content/developer/development/_index.md

     ./build/env/bin/hue test unit

-Open a pull request which will automaticlly trigger a [CircleCi](https://circleci.com/gh/cloudera/hue) unit test run.
+Open a pull request which will automatically trigger a [CircleCi](https://circleci.com/gh/cloudera/hue) unit test run.

 How to run just some parts of the tests, e.g.: